yonis-savary/sharp-php/Docs/core/components.md

 ```

 From here, the first time we call `MagicOrderPrinter::getInstance()`,
-a global instance will be created, and shall log informations to `magic-printer.csv` by default
+a global instance will be created, and shall log information to `magic-printer.csv` by default

 ```php
 # Using the default instance